-The response of the superfluid to a $\Delta \varphi = \pi$ phase imprinting [Fig.~\ref{Fig:Superfluid}(b)] closely resembles that of non-dipolar systems, initially generating a single black soliton at the trap center~\cite{denschlag_generating_2000,Becker_oscillations_2008}, that quickly decays into a gray soliton through interaction with sound modes and begins oscillating.
-This soliton, fitted using Eq.~\eqref{Eq:Gray_soliton} atop a Thomas-Fermi background, exhibits a phase jump less than $\pi$, consistent with its motion at later times.
+The response of the superfluid to a $\Delta \varphi = \pi$ phase imprinting [Fig.~\ref{Fig:Superfluid}(b)] closely resembles that of non-dipolar systems, initially generating a single black solitary wave at the trap center~\cite{denschlag_generating_2000,Becker_oscillations_2008}, that quickly decays into a gray solitary wave through interaction with sound modes and begins oscillating.
+This solitary wave, fitted using Eq.~\eqref{Eq:Gray_soliton} atop a Thomas-Fermi background, exhibits a phase jump less than $\pi$, consistent with its motion at later times.
 It oscillates around the trap center with a frequency $\sim 0.45\, \omega_x/\sqrt{2}$, lower than the non-dipolar prediction~\cite{Busch_motion_2000}, as reported for dipolar superfluids in the absence of LHY corrections~\cite{Bland_interaction_2017}.